Virginia delivery vehicle accident attorneys

-Delivery vehicle accidents are more complicated than accidents involving cars.
+Delivery vehicle accidents are more complicated than collisions involving cars.
 Some companies may contract out their deliveries to third parties.
 In that case, those third parties may be liable for the accidents their drivers cause, making it difficult to pursue a claim against the original company.
 Liability coverage on delivery vehicles can vary from one company to another.
 Even when a company has auto liability insurance with high enough limits to cover your losses, it may make a lowball settlement offer, instead of offering the compensation you deserve.

 Companies that deliver letters and packages carry liability insurance to cover losses caused to others in cases of negligence and injury.
 Some delivery companies are shielded from liability by their business models – contracting deliveries out to other companies.

 - Amazon: Amazon does not own its delivery trucks but outsources to other companies.
 Individual drivers use their privately-owned vehicles for Amazon deliveries, which are tracked through a mobile app (similar to Uber or Lyft drivers) under the company’s Flex program.
 Amazon’s liability insurance only covers accidents that occur when a driver is on the clock.
 When a driver who is officially on duty with Amazon causes an accident, the company’s auto liability insurance policy covers up to $1 million per accident.

 - FedEx: If the company (FedEx Corporation) is found liable in a delivery accident, its liability policy with a combined single limit of $5 million per accident kicks in to cover any combination of bodily injury and property damage.
 But not all drivers are treated as employees by the company – some are considered independent service providers.
 This allows FedEx to distance itself from liability when a driver is at-fault for a crash.

 - UPS: Unlike some other delivery companies, UPS employs its drivers directly.
-The company may be held liable if one of its drivers causes an accident.
+The company may be held liable if one of its drivers causes a collision.
 UPS auto liability insurance provides combined single-limit coverage of up to $1 million per accident.